jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started - Command Line.md

-Thank to the wrapper feature, normally you don't need to install Jeka on your machine to run it... except if you are creating projects from scratch.
+Thanks to the wrapper feature, normally you don't need to install Jeka on your machine to run it... except if you are creating projects from scratch.
 As it's what we are going to do in this tutorial, you have to get it properly installed.